 Stridor is a high-pitched, predominantly inspiratory sound formed by extrathoracic upper airway obstruction.
 It usually can be heard without a stethoscope.
 Stridor is usually louder than wheezing, is predominantly inspiratory, and is heard loudly over the larynx.
 It should trigger a concern for life-threatening upper airway obstruction.

-Vocal sounds involve auscultation while patients vocalize.
+Vocal sounds are heard during auscultation while patients vocalize.

 Bronchophony and whispered pectoriloquy occur when the patient’s spoken or whispered voice is clearly transmitted through the chest wall.
 Voice transmission results from alveolar consolidation, as occurs with pneumonia.

 Egophony (E to A change) is said to occur when, during auscultation, a patient says the letter “E” and the examiner hears the letter “A,” again as occurs with pneumonia.

 Friction rubs are grating or creaking sounds that fluctuate with the respiratory cycle and sound like skin rubbing against wet leather.
 They are a sign of pleural inflammation and are heard in patients with pleuritis or empyema and after thoracotomy.

 Percussion is the primary physical maneuver used to detect the presence and level of pleural effusion.
 Finding areas of dullness during percussion signifies underlying fluid or, less commonly, consolidation.

 Palpation includes tactile fremitus (vibration of the chest wall felt while a patient is speaking); it is decreased in pleural effusion and pneumothorax and increased in pulmonary consolidation (eg, lobar pneumonias).
 Point tenderness on palpation may signal underlying rib fracture, costochondral dislocation or inflammation, or pleural inflammation.